pingleware/bestbooks/packages/bestbooks-auditor/README.md

 ## Installing R

 R language is required and can be installed from https://www.r-project.org/.
-The Rscript tool is used to launch R scripts from the command line, and is included in the R installation package.
+The Rscript tool is used to launch R scripts from the command line, and is included in the R installation package.\

+## GAAS

+When the SEC brought action against the audit firm [Prager Metis for negligence](https://www.sec.gov/newsroom/press-releases/2024-133), the [complaint](https://www.sec.gov/files/litigation/complaints/2024/comp-pr2024-133.pdf) starting in paragra[h II details the mechanics for conducting an audit which is based on [Auditing Standards Board clarified statements](https://us.aicpa.org/research/standards/auditattest/clarifiedsas).

 ## Audit Rules